arvindravi/arvindravi.github.io/_posts/2017-09-25-arkit-a-noobs-guide-part-one.markdown

 Let’s now get to initialising an ARWorldTrackingConfiguration object, that we can create an ARSession with.

-> Pro-tip: When initialising a **ARWorldTrackingConfiguration**, you can optionally set a boolean property called `planeDetection` to `true` to enable plane detection in your session.
+> Pro-tip: When initialising an **ARWorldTrackingConfiguration**, you can optionally set `.horizontal` to a property called `planeDetection` to enable plane detection in your session.

 **Code**
 - Instantiating a session configuration